Badge 1

 The legal practice is considered an essential business if the Pennsylvania Supreme Court and the attorney deem the matter to be an emergency.

-The Experienced Attorneys at Klein Burdett & Associates are Still Assisting Clients During This Crisis.
+The Experienced Attorneys at Ellis B. Klein & Associates are Still Assisting Clients During This Crisis.

 We are continuing to give Free Consultations over the phone or via video chat, if you prefer.
 We will continue to maintain our high level of service and high client satisfaction rate during this crisis.